Moon, Jupiter, Saturn in late June

 Novice at the telescope?
 If so, the moon, Jupiter and Saturn present exceptionally fine targets.
-Even with a modest, backyard variety of scope, these solar system bodies offer the most delectable eye candy.
+Even with a modest backyard scope, these solar system bodies offer the most delectable eye candy.

-It’s quite exciting to explore the lunar terrain along the lunar terminator – the dividing line between the lunar day and lunar night – where you have your best three-dimensional views the lunar mountains, craters and lowlands.
-If you don’t have a filter, it may be better to observe the moon in a twilight or daytime sky, at which time the lunar glare is not so overwhelming.
+It’s quite exciting to explore the lunar terrain along the lunar terminator – the dividing line between the lunar day and lunar night – where you have your best three-dimensional views of the lunar mountains, craters and lowlands.
+If you don’t have a filter, it might be better to observe the moon in a twilight or daytime sky, when the lunar glare is not so overwhelming.

-Last but hardly least, few sights can match the grandeur of Saturn’s glorious rings.
-Although all the outer planets of the solar system (Jupiter, Saturn, Uranus and Neptune) have rings, Saturn’s rings are in a class by itself.
+Few sights match the grandeur of Saturn’s glorious rings.
+Although all the outer planets of the solar system (Jupiter, Saturn, Uranus and Neptune) have rings, the Saturn ring system is in a class by itself.

-In the meantime, if you’re an early bird, let the moon show you the bright morning planets, Jupiter and Saturn.
+Bottom line: If you’re a night owl – or an early bird – let the moon show you the bright planets Jupiter and Saturn in late June 2021.